top of page

-Missouri's NAP program allows you to support an organization you care about and effectively give more.
-To discuss whether these tax credits might work for you or your business, or to get started with a qualified donation, please contact Cindy at (636) 875-5220.
+To discuss these tax credits or get started with a qualified donation, please call (636) 875-5220.

 Below is an example of how the credits work for someone with a federal tax rate of 24% (2021 income rate range of $86,375 - $164,925 for single and $172,750 - $329,850 for married).